Abstract Binding Tree (ABT) Nodes¶

 Unary Operation¶

-Represents a unary operation with an operator (op
+Represents a unary operation with an operator (op) and a single operand (right).

 Control Flow Nodes¶